 In 2015, November was declared National Gratitude Month.
 Since then, people around the world have used the month of November to reflect on what they’re grateful for.

 But as the pandemic continues, it’s never been more important for companies to recognize Gratitude Month.
 Due to COVID-19, employee morale has been at an all time low, while stress levels have been at an all time high.
-In fact, 75 percent of employees have experienced burnout within the last few months, with 40 percent of them directly relating it to COVID-19.

 By showing appreciation, both employers and employees can lift each other’s spirits during these uncertain times.
 According to mental health experts, expressing and receiving gratitude can relieve stress, enhance positive emotion, increase self-esteem, and lead to a lower risk of depression and anxiety.